DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-tuition-fee-status.md

 ## How it works

-Funding status is determined through a combination of three factors: nationality, the right to work or study in the UK and residency (whether they have a UK address).

-British and Irish candidates automatically qualify for home funding.
-All other candidates must have the right to work or study in the UK and have a UK address.

-Candidates may have the right to work or study in the UK for a number of reasons including:

-- EU settled status
-- EU pre-settled status
-- permanent residence card
-- family visa
-- student visa
-- refugee status

 If the candidate meets the criteria for funding, we display the message ‘Eligible for home tuition fee funding (automated assessment - check details with candidate)’.

 If the candidate has not met the criteria for funding, we display the message ‘Not eligible for home tuition fee funding (automated assessment - check details with candidate)’.